phpvms/docs/docs/developers/addons/routing-controllers.md

 title: Routing & Controllers
 ---

-Routing in a phpVMS module follows the standard [Laravel routing](https://laravel.com/docs/routing) format.
+Routing in a phpvms module follows the standard [Laravel routing](https://laravel.com/docs/routing) format.
 Each generated module has its own `routes/` directory with separate files for web pages and API endpoints, registered automatically by the module's `RouteServiceProvider`.